Texas residents 21 years of age or older who do not already hold a secondary education degree can qualify for free GED testing.

-Thanks to a TWC (Texas Workforce Commission) grant, selected adult educations centers are offering qualified students free GED test vouchers.
+Thanks to a TWC (Texas Workforce Commission) grant, selected adult education centers are offering qualified students free GED test vouchers.

 These vouchers are used as a payment for the GED® tests.
 The HiSET exam is no longer available in Texas.

-It means that Texans can take the High School Equivalency exam for free.
+It means that Texans can take the High School Equivalency (HSE) exam for free.

 How does it work

 Students who are 21 and older can contact an AEL center and apply for the free vouchers that are used during the HSE registration as the final payment.

 A voucher is usually a numeric code that is applied during the checkout process on the GED website.
 Vouchers can be used to pay for the regular exam and retakes.